LagisettyRavikiran/LagisettyRavikiran/README.md

 - 👋 Hi, I’m @LagisettyRavikiran
-- 👀 I’m interested in Cloud computing
+- 👀 I’m interested in Cloud computing and machine Learning and Bussiness managment
-- 🌱 I’m currently learning Artificial intelligence and machine learnig
+- 🌱 I’m currently learning Artificial intelligence and machine learning
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...